scottyhq/cb-resources/docs/patterns/hpc.md

----
-title: HPC and computationally intensive workloads
-parent: Design Patterns
-icon: pattern-hpc.png
-grand_parent: Technical Resources
----

 # HPC and computationally intensive workloads

 Cloud platforms can be set up to run a job scheduling system similar to Xsede or an on-campus super computing cluster.
 One of the major benefits to this is that these systems can automate the allocation and release of virtual machines, minimizing the cost and time spent crunching data.

 In general, jobs are packaged in the form of Docker container images.
 For an introduction to Docker, check out CloudBank's [Containerization Solution](../solutions/cbs-containerization/).